In this article in series about RYA certifications we reveal how to pass the RYA Yachtmaster® Offshore Certificate of Competence.

 - Sources of weather forecasts

-- Weather systems (frontal depressions and highs in Northern and Southern hemisphere)
+- Weather systems (frontal depressions and highs in the Northern and Southern Hemisphere)

 - Local weather effects (sea breeze, fog, wind funnel effect)